naridas/CV/README.md

 [Skills](#Skills) | [Education](#Education) | [Hobbies and Interests](#Hobbies) | [Experience](#Experience)

 Aspiring software engineer who was a former Marine Engineer graduate.
-Recently completed Maker's Academy boot-camp course for Web Developers in order to start a new career due to wanting to work in an ever changing industry.
+Recently completed Maker's Academy boot-camp course for Web Developers in order to start a new career due to wanting to work in an ever changing industry and my enjoyment from building computers.
 Looking for a role as a junior developer with good working environment whilst learning new skills like Java to further develop my career.

 ### Code Examples